jtiosue/jtiosue.github.io/pages/math/in-defense-of-symbols.md

 ### Summary

 Notice that in this entire post, it was necessary to introduce many symbols, and essentially no numbers were used.
-We used letters in place of numbers so that we can express them compactly, and so that we can adjust their values to compare their effects.
+We used letters in place of numbers so that we can express them concisely, and so that we can adjust their values to compare their effects.
 We needed to introduce the $\floor{\cdot}$ symbol to talk about interest compounding noncontinuously.
 We needed to introduce the $\lim$ symbol to be able to talk about continuously compounded interest.
 In order to express $e$, we introduced the summation notation $\sum$, the factorial symbol $!$, and the infinity symbol $\infty$.

 On the right hand side of equation \eqref{eq:star}, we had the quantity